What is the Kenmount Road Storm Sewer Upgrade?

-Traffic on Kenmount Road will be maintained in both directions; however, the number of lanes will be reduced and disruptions are expected.
+Traffic on Kenmount Road will be maintained through the construction area in both directions.
+However, the number of lanes will be reduced and disruptions are expected.
 Pedestrian access will be maintained on at least one side of Kenmount Road during construction with posted signage in and near the construction zone.

 Will there be access to businesses?